 I have taught courses on Immigration, Latino Politics, and Public Policy.
 I have also taught several introductory course in American Politics.
-While at Oxy, I am teaching Public Law, Immigration, and American Politics and Public Policy.
+While at Oxy, I am teaching Law and Society, Immigration Politics, and American Politics and Public Policy.

 I am currently researching how media coverage affects attitudes toward immigration within the states.
 I am also researching how public opinion toward Latinos is formed given their emergence into non-traditional U.S. states.